Cidney/Cidney/README.md

 Import-Module Cidney

+**Help**
+Keywords and cmdlets have powershell help.

+Get-Help Invoke-Cidney
+Get-Help Stage:

 I welcome any and all who wish to help out and contribute to this project.

 ----------

 **Cidney** is a Continuous Integration and Deployment DSL written in Powershell.
 Using the concept of **Pipelines** and **Stages** tasks can be performed sequentially and in parallel to easily automate your process.

+Cidney is a very easy way to handle multiple tasks in parallel runspaces in a structured way.
+There are only 5 keywords

+ *Pipeline:
+ *Stage:
+ *On:
+ *Do:
+ *When:

 Everything starts with a **Pipeline:**
 A Pipeline: is a named process that executes Stages sequentially one after the other.
 Inside a Stage: are Do: tasks which execute in parallel using powershell jobs.
 Let's look at a quick example: